nf-core/fetchngs/docs/usage.md

 As of aspera-cli 4.20.0, the `ascp` binary is no longer bundled with the conda package or container image.
 On first use, the pipeline downloads it from IBM's servers at runtime.
 This means `--download_method aspera` requires outbound network access from the compute node where the job runs.

-On air-gapped or network-restricted HPC systems, this will silently fail.
+On air-gapped or network-restricted HPC systems, this will fail.
 Use `--download_method ftp`, `--download_method sratools`, or `--download_method fastq-dl` instead.

 ### Downloading dbGAP data with JWT